vsuorant/sshpyk/README.rst

 will be handled automatically according to your configuration.

 .. note::
-   Remember that passwordless authentication must be set up for both the bastion host and the internal server.
+  Remember that SSH key-based authentication must be set up for both the bastion host and the internal server.

 Development
 ###########